 Upon completion of this activity, participants will be able to:

-- Review the selection criteria for TEP voice restoration
+- List three selection criteria for TEP voice restoration

 - Differentiate primary vs. secondary TEP surgical procedures and voice prosthesis placement

-- Develop clinical solutions to common TEP complications
+- Describe a clinical solution to at least two common TEP complications

 - Describe the benefits of heat moisture exchange systems

 - Identify three methods available to TEP speakers to aid in managing the prosthesis